jl924/glacierRepo/README.md

 - Answering a question
   - Clicking Add Answer will open a form modal with 3 fields: answer body, nickname, and email.
-  - All 3 fields are validaed using Formik and Yup and the cannot be submitted unless they are filled out.
+  - All 3 fields are validated using Formik and Yup and the cannot be submitted unless they are filled out.
   - An optional photo is allowed to be uploaded by clicking on the Upload Photo button.
 Up to 5 photos can be selected.

 This component will extend the ability to view and search questions, ask questions, answer questions and provide feedback on questions about the current product.